 Habitat: Scarlet Oak grows from a deep taproot and spreading lateral roots.
 It preferred sites are dry upland slopes and ridges and is usually found in well-drained but generally poor soils.
 Full sun is required for a good shape.
 Scarlet Oak will hybridize with Northern Red Oak and Black Oak.
 Oaks should be pruned during the winter months, from October to March, to avoid open wounds where the Oak Wilt fungus can enter.

 Names: The genus name, Quercus, is the Latin word for Oak.
-The species, coccinea, is from the Latin coccineus, for 'scarlet'.
+The species, coccinea, is from the Latin coccineus, for 'scarlet', the Fall color of the leaves and the wood is also reddish.
 The author name for the plant classification - ‘Münchh’ is for Otto von Münchhausen (1716-1774) German botanist, correspondent of Linnaeus.
 He described several species of oak.
-However, the common name was applied by Andre Micheux - see notes below.
+However, the common name was applied by Andre Michaux - see notes below.